jxsvoboda/sycek/README.md

    storage)

-syc only starts after preprocessing stage (i.e. there must not be any preprocessor directives in the C source file) and outputs an .asm file in the end.
-This is supposed to be consumed by a Z80 assembler, such as z80asm from z88dk project.
+syc only starts after preprocessing stage (i.e. there must not be any preprocessor directives in the C source file) and outputs a .bin and a .map file in the end.
+When invoked with `--no-link`, it produces a .asm file.
+(This is supposed to be consumed by a Z80 assembler, such as z80asm from z88dk project.)

 Running `syc` without arguments will print a syntax help.
 You can compile and example C source file by typing